-Payment plans are available on a case-by-case basis as determined by the Vice-President for Administrative Services.
+Payment plans are available on a case-by-case basis as determined by the Dean of Fiscal Operations.
 A \$25 fee is assessed each term for payment plan arrangements.
 A payment plan arrangement will allow students to pay balances over a two or three month period, depending on how early students decide to set up the agreement.
 Students with a current payment plan, meaning that payments have been received according to the plan agreement, will be allowed to register for future terms.